 Start outdoors, with a clear view of the open sky.
 As you practice, try navigating to a location at least a few blocks away.
-While you're learning, navigation in too small an area will constantly trigger arrival alarms.
+Navigation in too small an area will constantly trigger arrival alarms.

-1. Connect the unit to electric power and the antenna module.
-Make sure the MMC is in.
-(See complete installation details beginning on page 11.)
-2. To turn on the unit, press and release PWR key.
-3. Opening screen displays map of North America at 4,000 mile zoom range.
-Rotate through the three main Page screens (Map Page, Satellite Status Page and Navigation Page) by pressing PAGES | \leftarrow or \rightarrow to select Page Name | EXIT.
+1. Depress the PWR key to turn on the unit.
+2. Opening screen displays map of North America at the 4,000 mile zoom range.
+Rotate through the four main Page screens (Map Page, Satellite Status Page, Navigation Page and Sonar Page) by pressing PAGES | ← or → to select Page Name | EXIT.
 Switch Pages to display Satellite Status Page.
-4. Wait while unit locates satellites and calculates current position.
+3. Wait while unit locates satellites and calculates current position.
 Process is visible on Satellite Page.
-This takes an average of 1 minute or less under clear sky conditions (unobstructed by terrain or structures.)
+This takes an average of 1 minute or less under when it is unobstructed by terrain or structures.
 When the unit acquires position, a tone sounds and a position acquired message appears.
-5. With position acquired, press PAGES key to display Map Page, which shows a bird's eye view of the earth.
-You can move around the map by:
+4. With position acquired, press PAGES key to display the Map Page, which gives you a bird's eye view.
+You can manipulate the map by: